-Life is unpredictable, built upon a vast and ongoing mess of random events that we hope to control for maybe some dream or goal.
-As most of you reading this article can relate, things do not always go as planned in life and sometimes we wake up and wonder “how did I get here” or “when did my dreams become an impossibility”.
+Life is unpredictable.
+It is built upon a vast, ongoing mess of random events we hope to control and guide towards the realizations of our dreams and goals.
+Things do not always go according to plan, as you know.
+Sometimes we wake up and wonder, “how did I get here?” or “when did my dreams become so impossible?”

-If things had gone as planned, I would not be hunting the outskirts of Boston, Massachusetts.
-My childhood was littered with the dreams of hunting the Dark Continent Africa and the vast wilderness of Alaska.
-At 32, I can say that those are dreams have become the far-fetched imagination of boy.
-As one to not dwell on negativity and more apt to rely on the words of wisdom, I quote Teddy Roosevelt, “Do what you can, with what your have, where you are”.
+If things had gone according to plan for me, I would not be hunting the outskirts of Boston, Massachusetts.
+Dreams of hunting the “dark continent” of Africa and the vast wilderness of Alaska cluttered my childhood.
+Looking back at 32, I can say confidently that those dreams were just the wild imagination of a boy.
+But instead of focusing on a negative like that, let me share a quote with you from Teddy Roosevelt that contains some good advice: “Do what you can, with what you have, where you are.”

-That is the opening quote to my book The Urban Deer Complex, and sums up why urban hunting has become such an importance in my life.
-I am bound by the realities of a full-time job that hold me to the financial district of Boston, Massachusetts.
-Despite what many may think, the nightclub scene is not my “thing”.
-This job was incidental, and I am grateful for the stability it brings my family.
+That is the opening quote to my book The Urban Deer Complex.
+It sums up why urban hunting has become so important in my life and in others.
+The realities of a full-time job bind me to the financial district of Boston.
+And despite what many may think, the nightclub scene is not my thing.
+Though the job is incidental, I am grateful for the stability it brings to my family.

-Everyday my heart is sick with the need for trees, birds, and anything Mother Nature.
-(I am not looking for sympathy).
-Do to the demands of my job I find myself only being able to escape about one week a year, where I travel north to the camps of my youth.
-That escape taste so sweet against the clustered lifestyle and fast paced hustle that dominates my weeks, days, and hours.
+Everyday my heart grows sick with the need I have for trees and birds and Mother Nature.
+I’m not looking for sympathy.
+Yet due to the demands of my job, I can only escape about one week out of the year.
+I travel north to the hunting camps of my childhood to hunt ruffed grouse.
+That escape tastes sweet in comparison to the cluttered lifestyle and fast-paced hustle that dominates my weeks, days, hours.

-I still have 51 more weeks to maintain my sanity and I thank the urban deer phenomenon that so many of us have been blessed with to fuel that as an urban hunter.
-If you find yourself just off those “backyards” with “a guy mowing the lawn” and you are unable to see the beauty around you, then you are fundamentally doing something wrong.
+I have 51 remaining weeks to maintain my sanity and I thank the urban deer phenomenon that has fueled the makings of so many urban hunters like myself.
+If you find yourself surrounded by backyards and mown lawns, but cannot see the beauty around you, you’re doing something wrong.